 The hotel passed into her hands in 1933 and during World War II, it became even more famous as thousands of soldiers traveled from nearby Camp Phillips and the Smoky Hill Air Base.
 But when the war ended and Interstate Highways 70 and 135 were built near Salina, the town went into decline again.
 Still, the Brookville Hotel Restaurant hung on, well, at least until the year 2000.
 Though the old building still stands in Brookville, the restaurant itself was moved to Abilene, closer to I-70.
 Established in a building that looks like the original hotel, the Martin family continues to serve its famous family style chicken dinners.
 The “new” Brookfield Hotel is located at 105 E. Lafayette, one block north of I-70, in Abilene, Kansas.

 Today, though Brookville continues to support a population of about 250 people, we could find no open businesses other than the post office when we were there in 2009.
+However, we’ve been alerted to the fact that the old Mercantile has been restored and is now the Sandstone Saloon, and that the old hotel is being repurposed, though it is said it may lose much of its original look.
 Today, it has become mostly a bedroom community to Salina commuters.
 This almost ghost town is well worth a visit to check out its unpaved and dusty streets and lined with sandstone buildings and wooden storefronts that look very much like they did over a century ago.
 Its beautiful two-story stone school, last used in 1996, continues to stand.
 Brookville is located about 15 miles southwest of Salina on Kansas Highway 140.